Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Enhance Customer Relationships

 Businesses can maintain better customer relationships by understanding how price changes affect demand.
-For example, a company that knows its customers are price-sensitive might opt for smaller, more frequent price increases rather than a single large hike, thus maintaining customer loyalty and satisfaction.
+For example, a company that knows its customers are price-sensitive might opt for smaller, more frequent price increases rather than a single significant hike, thus maintaining customer loyalty and satisfaction.

 Adapt to Economic Changes